AndrewAnnex/SpiceyPy/README.rst

 ``conda install spiceypy``

+or the same commands prefixed by `mamba` or `micromamba` or other conda-like system.

 If you wish to install spiceypy from source first download or clone the project.
-Then run ``python setup.py install``.
+Then run ``python -m build`` and install the resulting wheel file in `dist`.
 To uninstall run ``pip uninstall spiceypy``.

 Documentation